European Collectivity of Alsace

 The European Collectivity of Alsace (Collectivité européenne d'Alsace, /fr/, abbr.
 CEA) (Note: Europäischa Gebiatskärwerschàft Elsàss; Europäische Gebietskörperschaft Elsass) is a territorial collectivity in the Alsace region of France.
 On 1 January 2021, the territorial collectivities of the Bas-Rhin and Haut-Rhin departments merged to form a new territorial collectivity, but remained part of the Grand Est region.
 The creation of this new entity was approved by the French Parliament on 25 July 2019 and Law 2019-816, which delimits its powers, was promulgated on 2 August 2019.

 Alsatian voters had already voted in favour of the creation of a single territorial collectivity in a referendum in 2013; however, in the less populous of the two departments, Haut-Rhin, a majority of voters had rejected the proposal.

+On April 8, 2026, a bill to withdraw the CEA from the Grand Est region and grant it the competences of both a department and a region was passed by the French National Assembly.

 History

 The original Region of Alsace, created in 1956, ceased to exist on 1 January 2016, when the French parliament voted to merge several administrative regions, reducing their number from 22 to 18.